Raquel and Jeff and The JeffWerx Transplant Fund

 I have been diabetic since 1973.
 This is what caused my eyes to finally fall apart in 2000,

-and the accelerated wear and tear this disease brings on has brought my own kidneys to the
+and the accelerated wear and tear brought on by this disease has brought my own kidneys

-point of being almost non-functioning.
-My control of the diabetes has averted these
+to the point of being almost non-functioning.
+My control of the diabetes averted these

-complications greatly, but it's catching up with me now...hard.
+complications greatly, but it caught up with me...hard.

 Raquel dialyzes four times a week, and I'm with her there every night.
 Dialysis is a grueling

-then Raq will help me through the recovery period, and then when I'm strong enough we'll
+me through the recovery period, and then when I became strong enough we'd get her

 The problem is that starving artists living paycheck to paycheck don't have a lot of financial